epfl-ada/ada-2020-project-milestone-p3-p3_abracadabra/README.md

 In this part, we will take a statistical look at our racial bias coefficient to understand the distribution of "bad" / "good" cop across different states.

-TODO: Define stat to use (maybe hard without a first look on the coefficient)

 > Are we able to predict if an officer will be a "bad" / "good" cop using his profile?

 ### Complex modelization of the racial bias coefficient of an officer

 In this part, we will use a more complex model using an extended features space from the original characteristic of an officer to label the racial bias coefficient.
 The goal is to obtain good predictions to be able to predict the level of the racial bias of an officer.

-TODO: Define model (linear regression, logistic, NN ...)

 ## Proposed timeline